Eomys/MoSQITo/validations/sq_metrics/tonality_aures/README.md

-# Aures Tonality Validation Notes
+# Aures Tonality: Validation and Implementation Notes

-This folder contains the project-level validation material for the Aures tonality implementation.
+This directory contains the validation material associated with the Aures tonality implementation.

-## Layout
+## Directory Structure

 - `validation_tonality_aures.py`: validation entry point following the project `validations/` layout.
 - `input/Tonality_Aures1985/`: local SQAT validation sounds used for Aures tonality validation.
 - `output/`: generated validation figure.

-The implementation under validation remains in:
+The implementation under study is located in:

 - `mosqito/sq_metrics/tonality/tonality_aures/tonality_aures.py`

-The reusable helper utilities remain in:
+The reusable validation utilities are located in:

 - `mosqito/sq_metrics/tonality/tonality_aures/tonality_aures_validation.py`

-## Validation Data Policy
+## Validation Dataset

-The Aures validation uses the `Tonality_Aures1985` sounds from Zenodo record `7933206`.
+The validation relies on the `Tonality_Aures1985` signals distributed in Zenodo record `7933206`.

-The helper module now looks for the expected `.wav` files in:
+The helper module first checks for the expected `.wav` files in:

 ```text
 validations/sq_metrics/tonality_aures/input/Tonality_Aures1985/
 ```

-If one or more files are missing, the helper attempts to download them from:
+If one or more files are absent, an automatic download is attempted from:

 ```text
 https://zenodo.org/records/7933206
 ```

-This keeps validation data in the `validations/` tree instead of bundling it inside the library source tree.
+This arrangement keeps validation assets in the `validations/` tree rather than in the library source directory.

-## Validation Targets
+## Validation Criteria

-Two checks define the current validation baseline:
+The current validation baseline is defined by two checks:

 1. Aures reference signal:
    a `1 kHz`, `60 dB SPL` pure tone should yield approximately `1.0 t.u.`
 2. SQAT trend check:
    the 9 `Tonality_Aures1985` signals should produce a monotonic non-decreasing tonality curve from `0 dB` to `80 dB` prominence.

-## Formula-Level Derivation
+## Mathematical Formulation

-This section rewrites the implementation in a notation closer to the paper so that the code can be checked against the mathematical model.
+The notation below is intended to make the correspondence between the implementation and the mathematical form of the method explicit.

 ### 1. Spectrum and level definition

-Let `x(t)` be the stationary sound pressure signal in Pascal.
-The implementation first computes a one-sided power spectrum:
+Let `x(t)` denote the stationary sound-pressure signal in Pascal.
+A one-sided power spectrum is first computed:

 ```text
 P(f_k)